The 10 Most Common SEO Mistakes And How To Avoid Them

 Not having a keyword strategy

-Not using proper meta tags
+I am not using proper meta tags.

 Ignoring image optimization

-Not using internal linking correctly
+I am not using internal linking correctly.

 Overusing exact match anchor text links